 Domestic flights within Australia are a relatively simple affair – you could liken it to catching a flying shuttle bus.
-But a few flights between domestic cities are also treated as international flights as they take off and arrive at international terminals.
+However, a few flights between domestic cities are also treated as international flights as they take off and arrive at international terminals.

 What’s the process to travel on a tag flight?

-There are great reasons why you should consider booking a tag flight.
+There are many reasons why you should consider booking a tag flight.
 But you’ll also be bound by international travel restrictions, which can be inconvenient.
 So before clicking ‘book now’, keep these steps in mind:

 What are the perks of travelling on a tag flight?